 Pooja Sheevam PhD Candidate in Geology (BS from Univ Colorado- Boulder), developing work on mineralogy of Hawaiian drill core as an analog to Mars.

 NASA – Mars Data Analysis Program – “Compositional Investigation of Major Stratigraphic Units of the South Polar Residual Cap” Fall 2018 to Fall 2021.
 In collaboration with Kim Seelos and Frank Seelos at APL and Peter Thomas at Cornell.

-NASA – Solar System Workings – “Mineralogy of Hawaiian Shield Volcano Drill Core: Implications for Surface and Subsurface Aqueous History on Mars” expected award dates Fall 2018 to Fall 2021.
+NASA – Solar System Workings – “Mineralogy of Hawaiian Shield Volcano Drill Core: Implications for Surface and Subsurface Aqueous History on Mars” Fall 2018 to Fall 2021.
 In collaboration with Bethany Ehlmann at Caltech and Tom Bristow at NASA Ames.

-Mars Exploration Rover Mission Participating Scientist Program – Mission Completed 2019.
+Mars Exploration Rover Mission Science Team – Mission Completed 2019.